hiimmuc/6DoF-Pose-Estimation/src/pipeline/README.md

 -   3D coordinate axes visualization
 -   Real-time performance monitoring
 -   Grid display with tracking, segmentation, pose, and depth views
+-   Programmatic API for integration into other applications
+-   Structured output format with 6DoF pose and bounding box data

 ## Usage